ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 <div class="practice">
   <h2>Practice: CSS Rules</h2>
   <p>Create a new CodePen for this set of practice.</p>
   <p>Your job is to re-create the site in the screen shot below.
 You can choose your own image and lorem ipsum!
-We should make a better-looking site to celebrate <a href="https://www.space.com/17169-mae-jemison-biography.html">Mae Jemison</a>, but she'd understand that we are just starting our CSS journey 😉</p>
+We should make a better-looking site to celebrate <a target="blank" href="https://www.space.com/17169-mae-jemison-biography.html">Mae Jemison</a>, but she'd understand that we are just starting our CSS journey 😉</p>
   <p>This isn't obvious from looking at the screen shot, but push yourself to use classes and IDs when it feels appropriate.
 Use <a target="blank" href="https://htmldog.com/references/css/properties/">this</a> as a reference for syntax examples for each property!</p>
   <img src="./assets/mae-jemison.png">
 </div>